evhub/coconut/README.rst

 \6. *But...* **Coconut allows for truly Pythonic functional programming.**

-Not only can Coconut do all those awesome things, it also has syntactic support for iterator chaining, iterator slicing, partial application, function composition, pipeline-style programming, infix calling, frozen set literals, unicode operators, tail call optimization, and a whole host of other constructs for you to explore.
+Not only can Coconut do all those awesome things, it also has syntactic support for lazy lists, iterator chaining, iterator slicing, partial application, function composition, pipeline-style programming, infix calling, frozen set literals, unicode operators, tail call optimization, and a whole host of other constructs for you to explore.

 Ready to give Coconut a try?
 Head over to the HELP_ file for a full tutorial to help (ha, get it?) you get started.